hvkwak/my-rasterizer/README.md

 A 3D point cloud rasterizer built with C++ and OpenGL.

 ## News
-- [2025-12-22] Implemented `DataManager` and its LRU Cache class for out-of-core management of point cloud by keeping them in binary files.
+- [2025-12-22] Implemented `DataManager` and its LRU Cache class for `out-of-core` management of point cloud by keeping them in binary files.
 - [2025-12-16] Implemented a basic 3D point cloud rasterizer with camera control.
-It reaches 15 FPS on the scene `Church` (67M Points) with CPU Ryzen 7 PRO 5850U (Radeon Vega iGPU) when tested with a 10 degrees/sec orbit camera pose.
+It reaches 15 FPS on the scene `Church` (by keeping all 67M Points `in-core`) with CPU Ryzen 7 PRO 5850U (Radeon Vega iGPU) when tested with a 10 degrees/sec orbit camera pose.

 ## Features
 - Real-time 3D point cloud rendering from PLY file format